jhpyle/docassemble/demo.md

 code: |
   set_language(user.language)
 comment: |
-  When providing interviews in multiple languages, you need to tell docassemble what language it should use for the built-in words and expressions that the user will see.
+  When providing multilingual Stewards, you need to tell the Steward what language it should use for the built-in words and expressions that the user will see.
 This needs to be set up-front in "initial" code, which will run every time the screen loads.

-  When the interview first loads, user.language is undefined.
-Therefore docassemble will ask the user a question in order to obtain a definition for user.language.
+  When the Steward first loads, user.language is undefined.
+Therefore the Steward will ask the user a question in order to obtain a definition for user.language.
 We will encounter this question below.

   "Mandatory" and "initial" sections are evaluated in the order they